sapegin/richtypo.js/example/src/index.md

 “Well!” thought Alice to herself, “after such a fall as this, I shall think nothing of tumbling down stairs!
 How brave they’ll all think me at home!
 Why, I wouldn’t say anything about it, even if I fell off the top of the house!”
 (Which was very likely true.)

 “What a curious feeling!” said Alice; “I must be shutting up like a telescope.”

+*Typography by [Richtypo](https://github.com/sapegin/richtypo.js), a typography enhancer for Node.js.*